IDAES/idaes-pse/docs/pysmo/pysmo_radialbasisfunctions.rst

-Generating Radial Basis Function models with PySMO
+Generating Radial Basis Function (RBF) models with PySMO
 ===================================================

 The *pysmo.radial_basis_function* package has the capability to generate different types of RBF surrogates from data